netdata/netdata/exporting/README.md

     gives a negative match.
 So to match all charts named `apps.*` except charts ending in `*reads`, use `!*reads apps.*` (so, the order is important: the first pattern matching the chart id or the chart name will be used - positive or negative).
 There is also a URL parameter `filter` that can be used while querying `allmetrics`.
-The URL parameter has higher priority than the configuration options.
+The URL parameter has a higher priority than the configuration option.

 -   `send names instead of ids = yes | no` controls the metric names Netdata should send to the external database.
     Netdata supports names and IDs for charts and dimensions.
 Usually IDs are unique identifiers as read by the system